 Politics are human, not divine.

-During the Mosaic system, the opposite was true, for God, through prophetic revelation, instructed Israel’s civil authorities to structure their government in a certain way, as well as to ratify legislation and rule in a manner which he alone prescribed (Deut.
+During the Mosaic system, the opposite was true, for God, through prophetic revelation, instructed Israel’s civil authorities to structure their government in a certain way, as well as to ratify legislation and rule in a manner he alone prescribed (Deut.
 17.14-20).
 National Israel was God’s throne, not any earthly king’s (cf. 1 Chron.
 29.23).

 But his kingdom is no longer “of this world” (Jn.
 18.36).
 Certainly, as creator, the Lord still maintains providential control over the nations, using them in his own time and way (cf. Rm.
 13.1ff; and see below).